Sourav-8269/Twall-Assignment/README.md

    The application should now be running on `http://localhost:3000` (or a different port if specified).

 2. Open your web browser and navigate to `http://localhost:3000` to access the application.

+## Note

+No Need to provide any api as it is already present in frontend react app.